Category Archives: 1948 Films

 Any accusations that their hearts were not in it can be dismissed.

-A large part of the appeal is the inclusion of three individual monsters each with different motivations and offerings.
+A large part of the appeal is the three individual monsters with different motivations and offerings.

-Dracula is the villain and is in cahoots with the mad scientist while Frankenstein’s monster is the victim and the Wolf Man is the suffering hero.
+Frankenstein’s monster is the victim, while the Wolf Man is the suffering hero.

-Returning to roles that made them famous was crucial to the success of the film and Lon Chaney Jr. and Bela Lugosi (Wolf Man and Count Dracula, respectively) deliver their lines with gusto, careful not to make themselves too menacing nor too foolish, and both blur the horror and comedy lines with perfection.
+Returning to roles that made them famous was crucial to the success of the film, and Lon Chaney Jr. and Bela Lugosi (Wolf Man and Count Dracula, respectively) deliver their lines with gusto, careful not to make themselves too menacing nor too foolish, and both blur the horror and comedy lines with perfection.

-The filmmakers must be given credit for the progressive slant of casting the mad scientist as a female rather than the traditional male.
-Actress Aubert as Dr. Sandra Mornay is delicious in the role as she lustfully seduces Wilbur in comic form.
+Actress Aubert as Dr. Sandra Mornay is delicious as she lustfully seduces Wilbur in comic form.
 She needs not his body but the brain of a simpleton to insert into the head of the monster.

-The pudgy young man and the gorgeous woman make an odd pairing made comedic by their physical differences.
-The blend is just right for physical and lightweight comedy.
+The young man and the gorgeous woman make an odd comedic pairing because of their physical differences.
+However, their combination is just right for a physical, lightweight comedy.

-The final scene is clever in that it leads to a potential follow-up for the film.
-As Chick and Wilbur sail away from the looming castle in relief of their adventure coming to a satisfying conclusion, Chick ensures Wilbur that all the monsters are gone.
+The final scene is clever and leads to a potential follow-up for the film.
+As Chick and Wilbur sail away from the looming castle in relief of their adventure, coming to a satisfying conclusion, Chick ensures Wilbur that all the monsters are gone.

 An uncredited voice appearance by Vincent Price and a dangling cigarette coming from no mouth introduce the next chapter of The Invisible Man.

-Hardly a masterpiece or cinematic genius Abbott & Costello Meet Frankenstein (1948) does serve an important purpose and that is to entertain.
+Hardly a masterpiece or cinematic genius, Abbott & Costello Meet Frankenstein (1948) does entertain.

-Each player is well-cast and the result is a culmination of good comedy infused with atmospheric horror elements done with the perfect light touch.
+Each player is well-cast, resulting in a culmination of good comedy infused with atmospheric horror elements done with the perfect light touch.
 The comic timing of all members ensures that all the pieces come together in just the right mix of fun and frights with a tongue-in-cheek approach.

-What could be a better choice for the escapist fare on a lazy Saturday afternoon?
+What better choice for the escapist fare on a lazy Saturday afternoon?

 The Red Shoes-1948